rubydubee/jsantell.com/_posts/api-design-intuitive.md

   "description" : "Overview of some API design goals of creating a good, intuitive, usable API."
 }}}

 Here at Mozilla, we're currently designing an interface to Firefox's [Places API](https://developer.mozilla.org/en-US/docs/Places) for the [Jetpack API](https://developer.mozilla.org/en-US/docs/Jetpack).
 This feature has got me thinking about what qualities make a *good API*.
 An interface should enhance, never hinder, and so, to distill this thought into crude words, we want to provide the most **intuitive** and **flexible** interface possible to our add-on developers.
 From our perspective, we also want our features to be **maintainable**.
-While these terms may sound like buzzwords, they provide a standard and verifiable vocabulary for discussing API design, allowing us to ignore arguments of object-oriented versus functional, inheritence versus composition, emacs versus vim, and the like, as these are all building blocks to achieve the goal of a *good API*.
+While these terms may sound like buzzwords, they provide a standard and verifiable vocabulary for discussing API design, allowing us to ignore arguments of object-oriented versus functional, inheritence versus composition, comma-first, required semi-colons, and the like, as these are all building blocks to achieve the goal of a *good API*.
 A means to an end.

 Let's start by defining what makes an API **intuitive**.
 We can take a closer look at **flexibility** and **maintainability** in future posts.

 ## The Interface

-In the weeks before I joined Mozilla's Addon-SDK team, friends and family often asked about the king of work we do here.
+In the weeks before I joined Mozilla's Addon-SDK team, friends and family often asked about the kind of work we do here.
 This meant I had to explain what an API is, to an audience of non-programmers.
 The best metaphor I could come up with is an arcade cabinet.
 We make the buttons and joysticks (API) that interfaces with the arcade guts (Firefox) so that developers (the players) can just play without having to understand how the cabinet guts work.
 Some libraries are [small utility modules](https://github.com/substack/camelize) that just expose one method (Pac Man), and then there are [giant libraries](https://github.com/mrdoob/three.js/) that require a huge surface area due to complexity (flight simulators).
 The main point is that joysticks are used in arcade machines because they're intuitive.

 Now, buckle up -- this metaphor is useful for interface designers as well.

 <img src="/img/posts/flight-simulator.jpg" alt="Flight Simulator" class="center" />
-<p class="caption">This is what picking up [three.js](http://threejs.org/) felt like.
+<p class="caption">This is what picking up three.js felt like.
 Great API, but still a complex domain!</p>

 ## Consistency -> Intuitive